tlrobinson/cappuccino-experiments/README.md

 * FunctionForwarder: allows any JavaScript Function to be used as a target/observer/etc. Forwards all messages to itself.

-* JSKit: pure-JavaScript bindings to Objective-J runtime.
+* JSKit: pure-JavaScript bindings to Objective-J runtime (message sending)

+* JSKit2: another pure-JS binding to Objective-J runtime (class definition)